 First and foremost, for any email address that you collect, the person’s consent to the collection and use of that email address must be a “freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.”

 In other words, you cannot collect, let alone use, a business’ or person’s email address unless they have provided you with clear, specific, informed consent.
+(Note: There is some wiggle room if the email address is a business email address that is a role account, such as “info@” “customerservice@”, etc. IF that role account is used by and accessed by more than one person, but how would you know?
+We still say play it safe.)

 And guess what?
 Pre-checked boxes are out (of course anyone who has read our Email Deliverability Handbook knows that) – they are not considered informed consent.
 Same for “lack of action”.
 In fact, the GDPR specifically says: